-- o administer tests and treatments and provide advice - verify your dog's identity by scanning the microchip prior to each test, treatment or vaccination - o send samples to and receive results back from laboratories - fill out the Official Veterinarian Declaration (OVD) and Model Certificate A
+- administer tests and treatments and provide advice - verify your dog's identity by scanning the microchip prior to each test, treatment or vaccination - send samples to and receive results back from laboratories - fill out the Official Veterinarian Declaration (OVD) and Model Certificate A

-An official government veterinari who:
+An official government veterinari

-- o is trained and authorised by the government - o completes, signs and stamps Model Veterinary Certificate - $\circ$ $\,$ signs and stamps all other export documentation
+- is trained and authorised by the government - completes, signs and stamps Model Veterinary Certificate B - signs and stamps all other export documentation

 Check the export requirements for the country your dog is travelling from.
 Some countries have different rules about which veterinarian prepares your dog.
 Additionally, try to find an experienced veterinarian that has previously prepared dogs to move to either New Zealand or Australia.
-The requirements for Australia are very similar to New Zealand.